 Ms. Regan has worked in multiple roles on research project in this realm including study design, development, data systems development, abstract/manuscript writing and data analysis.
 Sheila Regan has played an integral role in the development of the Cure Violence Illinois hospital intervention, starting as an external partner employed by Mount Sinai Hospital, a local level 1 trauma center.
 As the hospital program director from 2007 – 2013, Ms. Regan was solely responsible for oversight of 24/7 operations of the program in Chicago, development of program structure & foundational documents as well as technical assistance to Cure Violence replication sites nationally.
 Prior to her time with Cure Violence, Sheila worked directly with violently injured patients, including injury by sexual, domestic, shooting, stabbing and other violence, as the Crime Victim Advocate for Mount Sinai Hospital.
 Since 2000, she has worked as an advocate for individuals experiencing sexual abuse and/or domestic violence and has certification working with both populations.
 She completed her Bachelor of Science at the University of Illinois Urbana-Champaign in 2004 and was a recipient of the National Merit Scholarship in 2000.

 To support community health and well-being for Chicago area populations at risk for violence and other negative health outcomes.

-To provide individuals the opportunity to reach their full human potential regardless of their past misdeeds, disappointments, or challenges influence by internal and external causes.
+To provide individuals the opportunity to reach their full human potential regardless of their past misdeeds, disappointments, or challenges.